wadoodt/darker-patterns-research/docs/FAQ.md

 ---

+## **Problem:** JSON translation files cause build or runtime errors.

+**Symptoms:**
+- The application fails to build or throws runtime errors related to i18next after modifying a `.json` translation file.

+**Root Cause & Solution:**
+- **Root Cause:** JSON has a very strict syntax.
+The most common errors are:
+    - **Trailing commas:** A comma after the last item in an object or array.
+    - **Duplicate keys:** The same key defined more than once within the same object.
+    - **Missing braces or brackets:** Malformed JSON structure.
+- **Solution:** Always validate your JSON files.
+Use a linter or an online validator to catch syntax errors before committing.
+A single misplaced comma can break the entire translation system.

+---

+## **Problem:** The UI displays a translation key path instead of the translated string.

+**Symptoms:**
+- You see a key path like `team.delete_member_title` in the UI instead of "Delete Member".

+**Root Cause & Solution:**
+- **Root Cause:** The key was added to the wrong level of the JSON object in the translation file.
+For example, adding `delete_member_title` inside `team.actions` when the code was calling `t('team.delete_member_title')`.
+- **Solution:** Ensure the structure of your translation objects in both English and other languages matches precisely.
+When adding a new key, double-check the path you are using in the `t()` function and verify it matches the object hierarchy in the JSON file.

+---

+## **Problem:** A new page or modal is created, but there is no way to access it from the UI.

+**Symptoms:**
+- The logic for a new feature is complete, but there is no button or link to trigger it.

+**Root Cause & Solution:**
+- **Root Cause:** It's easy to focus on building the logic and the destination component (e.g., `CreateTeamMemberPage`) and forget to connect the starting point (e.g., the "Invite" button in the header).
+- **Solution:** As a final step in any UI feature development, always trace the user flow from the beginning.
+Ensure every button or link that should trigger an action is correctly wired up with `useNavigate`, a `<Link>` component, or an `onClick` handler.

+---

 ## **New: How do I style public pages and use the new theming system?**

 **Q: How is theming handled for public pages?**